EthanMcManus/Ames_Housing_Analysis/README.md

 ---

 ## Future Work
-- Explore the use of machine learning models (e.g., Random Forests, XGBoost) for improved prediction accuracy.
+- Explore the use of Python, SQL, and Machine Learning for optimized exploration and improved prediction accuracy.
 - Incorporate additional economic and market trend data to enhance the model.
-- Refine data cleaning and outlier handling processes for variables like `Lot_Frontage` and `Year_Remodel`.
+- Put more of a focus on data cleaning and outlier handling processes for key variables.

 ---
+## Relevant Files

-## Full Report
+### Full Report
-- The detailed report and presentation are available [here](#).
+- The detailed report and presentation are available [here](https://github.com/user-attachments/files/18234311/Ames.Final.Essay.Complete.docx)
+### Excel File
+- The reference material for the data exploration, cleaning, and analysis are available [here](https://github.com/user-attachments/files/18234340/Ames.Housing.Analysis.Reference.Material.xlsx)

 ---